Backdrop for Georgia mass shooting: Both gaps and progress on school safety

 As a 14-year-old Georgia boy allegedly fired his assault-style rifle at classmates Wednesday morning, teachers and two well-trained resource officers at Apalachee High School followed protocol, locking down classrooms and locating the shooter.

-Their actions were hailed as heroic and likely life-saving.
-But emerging details about the boy’s tragic path to opening fire underscores how growing efforts in U.S. schools to locate and defuse threats often struggle.
-As a result, four people died and nine others were injured earlier this week in the worst school shooting in Georgia history.
+Their actions were hailed as heroic and likely lifesaving.
+But emerging details about the boy’s tragic path to opening fire underscore how growing efforts in U.S. schools to locate and defuse threats often struggle.
+As a result, four people died and nine others were wounded earlier this week in the worst school shooting in Georgia history.

-Colt Gray was arraigned to be tried as an adult on four murder charges on Friday.
-As his story emerges, it’s a stark portrait of reputed domestic abuse, failed efforts of authority figures, inconsistent weapons law, and a U.S. society forced to balance widespread alienation with privacy and weapons rights.
-Colt’s father, Colin Gray, was also arraigned on Thursday on charges of cruelty to children and second-degree murder for gifting his son the AR-15 style rifle used in the shooting as a Christmas present last year.
+Colt Gray appeared in court Friday, facing the prospect of being tried as an adult on four murder charges.
+As his story emerges, it’s a stark portrait of reputed domestic abuse, failed efforts of authority figures, inconsistent weapons laws, and a U.S. society forced to balance widespread alienation with privacy and weapons rights.
+Colt’s father, Colin Gray, was in court Friday on charges of cruelty to children and second-degree murder for allegedly gifting his son the AR-15-style rifle used in the shooting as a Christmas present last year.

 Why We Wrote ThisA story focused on